Sigmoid Function: Derivative and Working Mechanism

 3. A Squeezing Function:

-It is sometimes noted that as the sigmoid is a squeezing function, it makes the output results between 0 and 1, thereby hiding the essence or the knowledge between much higher and much smaller numbers and making the model less accurate.
+Some note that the sigmoid function, as a squeezing function, limits output results between 0 and 1, which hides the essence of higher and lower numbers and reduces model accuracy.

 Linear vs. non-Linearly Separable Problems

-• Linear problems can be separated by a single straight line/hyperplane.
-These are relatively straightforward and can be solved by linear models like logistic regression or linear SVMs.
+• A single straight line or hyperplane can separate linear problems.
+These problems are relatively straightforward and linear models like logistic regression or linear SVMs can solve them.

 • Non-linearly separable problems have data points from different classes intricately intertwined, requiring more complex decision boundaries.